apache/flink-statefun/docs/getting-started/python_walkthrough.md

     context.pack_and_send_egress("example/greets", egress_message)
 {% endhighlight %}

-The state, `seen_count` is always scoped to the current name so it can track each user independently.
+The state `seen_count` is always scoped to the current name so it can track each user independently.

 ## Wiring It All Together